fragrussu/PaperScripts/README.md

 # PaperScripts overview
-This repository contains scripts written to produce a number of research articles, which are shared to enhance reproducibility in research.
+This repository contains scripts written to produce a number of research articles, which are shared to support reproducibile research.
 Whenever possible, data are also included in the repository.

 PaperScripts includes the following projects: